Raoodino/Raoodino.github.io/content/authors/admin/_index.md

   - Education & Learning Science
   - Computer Science Education
   - Artificial Intelligence
-  - Information Systems
+  - Information Technology and Innovation
   - Management Science and Operational Research
-  - Technology and Innovation

 # Education to show in About widget
 education: